Site C Campaign

 Y2Y is collaborating with environmental non-governmental organizations, First Nations communities, outfitters, farmers, researchers, and other concerned individuals to challenge construction of the Site C Dam by addressing related environmental and social concerns.
 Efforts include:

-- Working on a scientific assessment of the impacts of Site C on wildlife habitat and movement that will be part of the joint federal and provincial environmental review process.
+- Submitting a scientific assessment of the impacts of Site C on wildlife habitat and movement that will be part of the joint federal and provincial environmental review process (see Clayton Apps report above).

 - Financially supporting a documentary that highlights various elements of the issue by following Paddle for the Peace – an annual community event in which hundreds of people show their concern for the river;